If you’ve got a dog or puppy, you'll know that it's important to keep their health in check.

 Your dog’s tail should sit in a normal position and be able to move about freely.
 There shouldn’t be any sores or fractures on or around the tail, and it should be clean underneath.

-If you notice any changes in the movement of your dog’s tail, or if you spot anything that doesn’t look right, seek help from your vet.
+If you notice any changes in the movement of your dog’s tail, seek help from your vet.

 When should you visit a vet?

-Just like us, our dog or puppy can get bitten by insects or get scuffs and cuts when out and about, so try not to worry too much.
-However, it’s always best to speak to your vet if you’re ever unsure about something, or if you notice any of the following changes in your dog:
+Most insect bites, scratches and scuffs that your dog gets while out and about won't be a reason to worry.
+However, it’s always best to speak to your vet if you’re ever unsure about something.
+This is especially the case if you notice any of the following changes in your dog:

 - Discoloured discharge